How to Read a Crochet Pattern: 7 Beginner Tips

 Bracket and parenthesis multiples.
 Sometimes you will see instructions like “(sc, ch 1) 5 times” which means you work the sequence inside the parentheses five times total.
 Brackets work the same way.
 This notation saves enormous amounts of space in written patterns and is used extensively in garment and blanket patterns.

-How Do You Charts: A Visual Alternative?
+Charts: A Visual Alternative

 While most patterns are written out using abbreviations and text, many also include chart diagrams.
 A chart is a visual representation of the pattern where each stitch is represented by a symbol.
 If you are a visual learner, charts might actually be easier for you to follow than written instructions.